NHSDigital/software-engineering-quality-framework/communities/security-cop.md

   * Organise learning events (e.g. guest speakers)
   * Organise events to practice security (e.g. security jams)
   * Evaluate candidate security tools
+  * Form mini-groups to respond to "how do I..." questions from teams - generating examples in the [Software Engineering Quality Framework](../README.md)

 Goals to be reviewed after 3 months